The Bazaar Voice

-To many, product sampling is literally just giving out free samples of your product.
+To many, product sampling is literally just giving away free samples of your product.
 In the hopes that maybe the consumer will buy it later, subscribe, or become a loyalty member.
 But no — it’s so, so much more than that.

 Chapters:

-1. What is product sampling?
+- What is product sampling?

-2. When should you launch a product sampling campaign?
+- When should you launch a product sampling campaign?

-3. Why you should launch a product sampling campaign
+- Why you should launch a product sampling campaign

-4. Product sampling strategies
+- Product sampling strategies

 What is product sampling?

-Product sampling is the practice of offering goods or services to your audience in exchange for increased brand awareness, brand loyalty, reviews, feedback, and other revenue-boosting user-generated content (UGC).
+It’s the practice of offering goods or services to your audience in exchange for increased brand awareness, brand loyalty, reviews, feedback, and other revenue-boosting user-generated content (UGC).
 This is a form of experiential marketing because consumers are able to completely absorb and engage with the product prior to buying it.

 Quick history lesson: Product sampling is a tried-and-true marketing strategy dating back to the 1850s.
 Benjamin T. Babbitt, a soap manufacturer, was one of the first people to hand out samples to his fan base.
-As time passed, the power of this marketing strategy was realized by others, and has since become popular in a variety of different industries.
+As time passed, the power of this marketing strategy was realized by others and has since become popular in a variety of industries.

 Today, there’s several different product sampling methods:

-• Traditional sampling means giving away free product samples to customers, so they will feel more confident buying the product.
+- Traditional sampling means giving away free product samples to customers, so they will feel more confident buying the product

-• Sampler packs include small or trial-size products.
-If the customer likes the sample, they are more likely to buy the product at full size.
+- Sampler packs include small or trial-size products.
+If the customer likes the sample, they are more likely to buy the product at full size

-• Mail drops are when you mail free samples directly to customers’ homes.
+- Mail drops are when you mail free samples directly to customers’ homes

-• Limited time samples are free only for a specific amount of time, such as three days, a week, etc. This adds excitement and plays to the psychological fear of missing out (FOMO).
+- Limited time samples are free only for a specific amount of time, such as three days, a week, etc. This adds excitement and plays to the psychological fear of missing out (FOMO!)

-• Virtual sampling is when consumers are able to try out a product online without visiting a store or receiving something in the mail.
-This type of product sampling campaign relies on technology like an app or artificial intelligence.
+- Virtual sampling is when consumers are able to try out a product online without visiting a store or receiving something in the mail.
+This type of product sampling campaign relies on technology like an app or artificial intelligence

 When should you launch a product sampling campaign?